Our senior management team

 Mike joined Roy Castle Lung Cancer Foundation in 2005, initially as Finance Director.
 Since then, he has been involved in virtually every aspect of developing the charity, working to ensure the charity can achieve the objectives of providing gold-standard information, support where and when most needed, and funding for innovative research.
 He has been Deputy Chief Executive since March 2017.

-Dr Jesme Fox is Medical Director of Roy Castle Lung Cancer Foundation.
+Jesme Fox, MBChB, MBA, is Medical Director of Roy Castle Lung Cancer Foundation, a UK lung cancer charity.
 She joined the Foundation in November 1998, having previously spent 7 years in Medical Oncology at the Beatson Cancer Centre in Glasgow.
 She initially established the Foundation’s work in lung cancer patient information, support and advocacy.
+She has written many articles, raising public awareness of this disease, focusing on lung cancer patient issues and access to best practice treatment and care.

-She is now responsible for the charity’s lung cancer research funding portfolio and policy work.
+Dr. Fox has current responsible for the charity’s lung cancer research funding portfolio and policy work.
 Much of her time is dedicated to reflecting the views of lung cancer patients on key committees and at key meetings, both in the UK and abroad.
-Amongst her committee work, she is an elected steering group member of the Cancer Campaigning Group.
-At an international level, she is the secretary of the Global Lung Cancer Coalition of advocacy organisations and is currently a member of the International Association for the Study of Lung Cancer’s Education, Tobacco Control and Advocacy Committees.
+At an international level, Dr. Fox is the secretary of the Global Lung Cancer Coalition of advocacy organizations, for which the Foundation provides the secretariat.

 Lorraine Dallas | Director of Information, Prevention and Support